MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

         * West Europe
         * West US

-    Wait for your project and hub to be created.
+    Wait for your project to be created.

 1. When the project is created, you will be taken to an *Overview* page of the project details.